March 27, 2020, by Sarah

 Temporary additional online resources

-In addition to the vast range of online resources that we already provide access to via NUsearch, some publishers have offered extended or additional access to their content.
+In addition to the vast range of online resources that we already provide access to via NUsearch, some publishers offered extended or additional access to their content.

-We have been updating this blog post as more online resources became available.
-End dates for this temporary access vary and now that we are in July we have removed a number of entries as access has ceased.
+Since March, we updated this blog post as more online resources became available.
+Now that we are in November, we have removed the majority of entries as access has ceased.
+This includes all the publishers offering additional temporary etextbook access.
 Please email firstname.lastname@example.org for help with specific essential resources.

 For easier access to online resources whilst working off campus, we recommend downloading the Library Access browser extension.